Himajin25/OCRP5/README.md

 ## RESET:

-- Your saved items list can be reset from within the app;
+- Your saved items list can be reset from within the app' _Favorites Menu_;_

-- Simply rerun init.py to rebuild the whole database from scratch;
+- Simply rerun **python3 init.py** to rebuild the whole database from scratch;